Evocargo/Lidar-Annotation-is-All-You-Need/README.md

 Or filter dataset using our script:

 Download training and validation folders of [waymo-open-dataset](https://github.com/waymo-research/waymo-open-dataset) (we used [1.4.0 version](https://console.cloud.google.com/storage/browser/waymo_open_dataset_v_1_4_0/individual_files?pageState=(%22StorageObjectListTable%22:(%22f%22:%22%255B%255D%22))&prefix=&forceOnObjectsSortingFiltering=false)).
 2d segmentation ground truth and point cloud segmentation ground truth are made separately and not for all images.
 For the paper, we created a dataset from all images, for which annotations are intersected.
-To filter and save the dataset use this script:
+To filter and save the dataset use these commands:
 ```shell
 pip install -r lib/waymo_process/requirments.txt
 python3 lib/waymo_process/create_2d3d_dataset.py {path_to_training_or_validation_folder_of_waymo_dataset} --subset={'val' or 'train'}